+ What is Nightline?

 + Is it possible for information and sexual health supplies to be sent to me?

-Yes.
+Yes, though only if you are a member of the University of York.
 We are able to send information, pregnancy tests, condoms, lubricant and chlamydia test kits through the University’s internal mail system.
 In order to take advantage of this service, you will need to phone or email us with your full name and college.
 Requested items can be collected from your college porters (or mail room).
 All items should be available within 48 hours of you requesting them, though they are often available more quickly than this.
 For more information on sexual health supplies, please find our info page here.

 + Do I have to have a problem to use Nightline?